Access the request-scoped container (used for the current request).

 Wireup primarily handles dependency injection in FastAPI routes.
-However, you can directly access the request or application container to retrieve services or configurations when needed.
+However, you can directly access the request or application container to retrieve services when needed outside of standard dependency injection.

 from wireup.integration.fastapi import get_app_container, get_request_container